Our work in Kenya

 - Members had increased their incomes, on average, by more than 100 percent.

 Hand in Hand strives to be as transparent as possible.
-Download our latest independent evaluation from Kenya below.
+Download our latest independent evaluations from Afghanistan below.

 Hand in Hand Eastern Africa works in 23 of Kenya’s 47 counties.
 We plan to expand into one more.